 - Manage your account 24/7 with online access

 These features make the Surge Mastercard® a useful unsecured credit card for people with impaired credit.

 Vantage Score Access With Surge Mastercard®

 Another valuable feature of the Surge Mastercard® is that you get access to your VantageScore 3.0.
 All you need to do is accept electronic statements when signing up for the card and your score will be on your monthly statements.

 This is a neat perk since you’ll be able to see exactly how making on-time payments impacts your credit score each month.
 The VantageScore 3.0 may differ from the FICO score used by most lenders, but it will give you a basis for tracking your credit.

 Surge Mastercard® Rates and Fees

-Here’s the breakdown of all the fees and interest charges that come with Surge credit card:
+Here’s the breakdown of all the fees and interest charges that come with the Surge credit card: